-NHC Chicago AmeriCorps members serving in Service Year 2022-2023 who successfully complete a full term of service will receive an Education Award from the National Service Trust.
+NHC Chicago AmeriCorps members serving in Service Year 2023-2024 who successfully complete a full term of service will receive an Education Award from the National Service Trust.
 A member has up to seven years after their term of service to use the Education Award.
-Members will also receive a living stipend in the amount of \$16,502 (paid by NHC Chicago).
+Members will also receive a living stipend in the amount of \$16,502 for 2023 members (paid by NHC Chicago).
 Health and dental coverage are available during members' service terms for those who need it, as is a child care subsidy for eligible members.
 Members receive support and training from NHC and their Host Site to help ensure their success in completing their service activities, which will focus on reducing health disparities and combating the underlying structural oppression that contributes to them.

-PURPOSE: The purpose of this Request for Applications (RFA) and associated application and member position description is to assist the NHC program in identifying, assessing, and selecting Host Site partners at which NHC Chicago members will serve for the 2022-2023 program year.
+PURPOSE: The purpose of this Request for Applications (RFA) and associated application and member position description is to assist the NHC program in identifying, assessing, and selecting Host Site partners at which NHC Chicago members will serve for the 2023-2024 program year.

-APPLICATION CLOSING DEADLINE: Signed applications must be received in PDF format and position descriptions must be submitted in Microsoft Word format by Monday, February 28, 2022 at 5pm CST.
-Applications must be submitted by email to Alisha Jani, Program Manager - AmeriCorps, alisha.jani@phimc.org, 312-629-2988 ext.
-113.
+APPLICATION CLOSING DEADLINE: 5pm CT on Monday, February 27, 2023: Signed applications must be received in PDF format and position descriptions must be submitted online through the NHC position description portal.
+Instructions for this process and a link to the portal can be found here.

+Please submit all materials by 5pm CT on Monday, February 27, 2023.
+The host site application PDF must be submitted by email to Alisha Jani, Program Manager - AmeriCorps, alisha.jani@phimc.org, 312-629-2988 ext.
+113, and position description templates should be completed online through the NHC position description portal.

-NUMBER OF HOST SITES SELECTED: NHC Chicago anticipates hosting 20 members for the 2022-2023 program year.
+NUMBER OF HOST SITES SELECTED: NHC Chicago anticipates hosting 20 members for the 2023-2024 program year.
 Organizations may apply for more than one member.
 Only one application is required from each prospective Host Site organization, but a different service position description is required for each of the organization's requested NHC member positions.
 NHC Chicago anticipates having more applications from Host Sites than there are available member slots; therefore, not every organization that applies will be selected as a Host Site, and selected organizations may not receive the requested number of members.

-COST SHARING REQUIREMENT: The cash contribution required of Host Sites for the 2022-2023 program year is dependent on the level of federal funding NHC Chicago receives.
-NHC Chicago anticipates that the cash contribution amount will range from \$13,000 to \$18,000 per member, on a sliding scale based on each host site's annual operating budgets from fiscal year 2021.
+COST SHARING REQUIREMENT: The cash contribution required of Host Sites for the 2023-2024 program year is dependent on the level of federal funding NHC Chicago receives.
+NHC Chicago anticipates that the cash contribution amount will range from \$13,000 to \$18,000 per member, on a sliding scale based on each host site's annual operating budgets from fiscal year 2022.
 PHIMC will require organizations to submit their 990 Forms as part of the host site application process to verify the annual operating budget and determine the amount of each host site's required cash contribution.

 In addition to federal AmeriCorps funds, this cash contribution supports the operational costs of the program, including salaries, administrative costs, member stipends and benefits, and member support costs.
-The below table outlines the amount each organization will pay based on its annual operating budget from fiscal year 2021.
+The below table outlines the amount each organization will pay based on its annual operating budget from fiscal year 2022.